jeffutter/particle-elixir/README.md

 end
 ```

 and run `mix deps.get`.
-Now, list the :particle application nas your application dependency:
+Now, list the :particle application as your application dependency:

 ```elixir
 def application do